jmd-dk/concept/doc/command_line_options.rst

+.. _interactive:

 Interactive: ``-i``, ``--interactive``
 ......................................
-Normally when running ``concept``, you are send back to the system prompt once the run has completed.
+Normally when running ``concept``, you are sent back to the system prompt once the run has completed.
 You can use this option to instead end up in a live Python prompt, with the :ref:`main <main_entry_point>` scope available for exploration and further execution.